 When a host showed zero tolerance

-This story has been covered by a number of news outlets, including CNN who had published their interview with Suh who couldn’t help but grow emotional over what she had experienced.
+This story has been covered by a number of news outlets, including CNN who had published an interview with Suh who couldn’t help but grow emotional over what she had experienced.

 When a guest ransacked the apartment

-Thankfully enough, this incident led Airbnb to implement better measures to protect their hosts.
+Thankfully enough, this incident led Airbnb to implement better measures to protect its hosts.